dmaicher/solarium-bundle/README.md

 The DAMASolariumBundle provides integration with the [solarium](http://www.solarium-project.org) solr client library.

-This Bundle is based on [NelmioSolariumBundle](https://github.com/nelmio/NelmioSolariumBundle).
+This Bundle is partially based on [NelmioSolariumBundle](https://github.com/nelmio/NelmioSolariumBundle) and is fully compatible with Symfony 5 and Solarium 5.2.

 ## Installation